mesosphere/dcos-docs-site/pages/1.11/installing/upgrading/index.md

 - The Advanced installation method is the _only_ recommended upgrade path for DC/OS.
 It is recommended that you familiarize yourself with the [Advanced DC/OS Installation Guide](/1.11/installing/oss/custom/advanced) before proceeding.
 - DC/OS Enterprise now enforces license keys.
 The license key must reside in a genconf/license.txt file or the upgrade will fail. [enterprise type="inline" size="small" /]
 - The DC/OS GUI and other higher-level system APIs may be inconsistent or unavailable until all master nodes have been upgraded.
-For example: An upgraded DC/OS Marathon leader cannot connect to the leading Mesos master until it has also been upgraded.

   When this occurs:
    * The DC/OS GUI may not provide an accurate list of services.
    * For multi-master configurations, after one master has finished upgrading, you can monitor the health of the remaining masters from the Exhibitor UI on port 8181.

+For example: An upgraded DC/OS Marathon leader cannot connect to the leading Mesos master until it has also been upgraded.

 - An upgraded DC/OS Marathon leader cannot connect to an non-secure (i.e. not upgraded) leading Mesos master.
 The DC/OS UI cannot be trusted until all masters are upgraded.
 There are multiple Marathon scheduler instances and multiple Mesos masters, each being upgraded, and the Marathon leader may not be the Mesos leader.
 - Task history in the Mesos UI will not persist through the upgrade.
-- DC/OS Enterprise downloads can be found [here](https://support.mesosphere.com/hc/en-us/articles/213198586-Mesosphere-Enterprise-DC-OS-Downloads). [enterprise type="inline" size="small" /]
-- DC/OS Open Source downloads can be found [here](https://dcos.io/releases/). [oss type="inline" size="small" /]

 ## Supported upgrade paths
 - From the latest GA version of previous to the latest GA version of current.
 For example, if 1.8.8 is the latest and 1.9.0 is the latest, this upgrade would be supported.
 - From any current release to the next.
 For example, an upgrade from 1.9.1 to 1.9.2 would be supported.
 - From any current release to an identical release.
 For example, an upgrade from 1.9.0 to 1.9.0 would be supported.
 This is useful for making configuration changes.

-## Modifying DC/OS configuration [enterprise type="inline" size="small" /]
+# Modifying DC/OS configuration [enterprise type="inline" size="small" /]

 You _cannot_ change your cluster configuration at the same time as upgrading to a new version.
 Cluster configuration changes must be done with an update to an already installed version.
 For example, you cannot simultaneously upgrade a cluster from 1.10.x to 1.10.y and add more public agents.
 You can add more public agents with an update to 1.10.x, and then upgrade to 1.10.y.
 Or you can upgrade to 1.10.y and then add more public agents by updating 1.10.y after the upgrade.